Corporate Governance

 Rationale Behind Current Corporate Governance System

-The Company has instituted an executive officer system, a move aimed at separating decision making and implementation and thereby accelerating business execution and clarifying responsibilities.
-The Company has appointed three highly independent outside individuals to its Board of Directors and taken other steps to reinforce its monitoring of management’s business execution.
-The Company also has a Nomination Committee and a Remuneration Committee, each of which includes three independent outside directors, to ensure objectivity in the nomination of, and in determining remuneration for, directors and executive officers.
-The four-member Audit & Supervisory Board, which includes one attorney and one certified public accountant as outside members, conducts audits in liaison with the accounting auditors and the internal auditing department.
+DIC has instituted an executive officer system, a move aimed at separating decision making and implementation and thereby accelerating business execution and clarifying responsibilities.
+The Company has appointed four highly independent outside individuals to its Board of Directors to reinforce its monitoring of business execution.
+The Company also has a Nomination Committee, Remuneration Committee and a Corporate Value Improvement Committee, which include four outside directors, to ensure objectivity in the nomination of, and in determining remuneration for, directors and executive officers, as well as measures to bolster corporate value.
+Four Audit & Supervisory Board members, which include one attorney and one certified public accountant as outside members, conduct audits in liaison with the accounting auditors and the internal auditing department.
 This structure ensures the effective functioning of the Company’s corporate governance system.

 System of Internal Controls

-01Status of the System of Internal Controls and the Establishment and Operation of a Framework for Risk Management
+01Status of the System of Internal Controls and the Establishment of a Framework for Risk Management

-• The Company shall, as part of its compliance activities, establish an internal notification system as a channel available for the employees of the DIC Group, which has multiple notification channels independent from channels for communication used in the execution of business and provides a structure to quickly respond to domestic and internal notifications.
+• The Company shall, as part of its compliance activities, establish an internal notification system as a channel available for the employees of the DIC Group and set up multiple notification channels independent from channels used in the execution of business activities, thereby creating a structure that can quickly respond to domestic and international notifications.

-• In order to ensure the duties of directors are performed properly and efficiently within the DIC Group, the Company shall establish regulations regarding company organization and authority.
+• To ensure that the duties of directors are performed properly and efficiently within the DIC Group, the Company shall establish regulations for company organization and authority.

-• The Company shall formulate long-term management plans and the annual budget based on management policies and management strategies, and, through dissemination of the same, ensure common goals are shared within the DIC Group.
+• The Company shall formulate long-term management plans and annual budgets based on DIC Group management policies and management strategies and, through dissemination of the same, ensure common goals are shared within the DIC Group.
 The Company shall make progress reports to the Board of Directors.

-• Information pertaining to the performance of duties by directors shall be recorded, retained and managed appropriately based on the regulations for document management.
+• Information pertaining to the performance of duties by directors shall be recorded, retained and managed appropriately in accordance with the regulations for document management.
 The Company shall establish regulations for systems of information management and shall prepare a system for preventing leakage of confidential information of the DIC Group.

-• The Company shall determine an administrative department for each subsidiary from the standpoints of the conduct of business and business management, and shall supervise business affairs by dispatching a director to each subsidiary.
+• The Company shall determine an administrative department for each subsidiary from the standpoints of business execution and management and shall supervise the execution of business by dispatching a director to each subsidiary.

 • The Company shall clarify important matters, including those pertaining to subsidiaries, that must be approved by or reported to the Company.